 Sometimes a parent needs guidance when reinforcing rules and setting boundaries for a child.
 If a person is going through a divorce, this can affect a child or children involved.
 Each of this issues can affect a family unit, and its important that you don’t weather the storm alone.
 Parent support groups can assist with improving parenting skills, as well as relationships between the parent and child.

 - Therapy can be in the form of a support group with other parents, one-on-one sessions with a therapist, or may involve family counseling.
 Support can be helpful if you have a young child who is going through some kind of developmental or genetic disorder.

 - Parenting support can take the form of group therapy which involves meeting with other parents to discuss your child’s behaviors and offer advice to one another.

-HOW CAN FAMILY COUNSELING HELP?
+HOW FAMILY COUNSELING May HELP